MuriFlavo/joze_strucl_odgovori/README.md

 Celsius to Fahrenheit | NE

-Feet to Inches COnverter | NE
+Feet to Inches Converter | NE
 ```

 ---